 firefighting, non-fire response, protective clothing, and first aid.
 The

 information in CAMEO Chemicals comes from a variety of

 Isolation and Evacuation

-SMALL SPILLS AND LEAKAGE: If you spill this chemical, you should dampen the solid spill material with water, then transfer the dampened material to a suitable container.
-Use absorbent paper dampened with water to pick up any remaining material.
-Seal your contaminated clothing and the absorbent paper in a vapor-tight plastic bag for eventual disposal.
-Wash all contaminated surfaces with a soap and water solution.
+SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION.
+Then, use absorbent paper to pick up all liquid spill material.
+Your contaminated clothing and absorbent paper should be sealed in a vapor-tight plastic bag for eventual disposal.
+Solvent wash all contaminated surfaces with 60-70% ethanol followed by washing with a soap and water solution.
 Do not reenter the contaminated area until the Safety Officer (or other responsible person) has verified that the area has been properly cleaned.

 DuPont Tychem® Suit Fabrics